iTwin/itwinjs-core/docs/learning/backend/Workspace.md

   1. [Settings](#settings)
   2. [WorkspaceDb](#workspaceDbs)

-`Settings` are *named parameters* that an application defines and whose values are supplied at runtime. `WorkspaceDb`s hold *named resources* (i.e. data) that the application uses. `Settings` and `WorkspaceDb`s are often related in application logic, e.g.:
+`Settings` are *named parameters* that an application defines via `SettingSchema`s and whose values are determined via a "Settings Editor" and supplied at runtime via one or more [Settings.Dictionary]($backend). `WorkspaceDb`s hold *named resources* (i.e. data) that the application uses. `Settings` and `WorkspaceDb`s are often related in application logic, e.g.:

-- a Setting may contain the "formula" to find a resource
+- Settings may contain the properties necessary to find a resource, including a list of `WorkspaceDb` to search
-- a `WorkspaceDb`s may hold a resource that defines a group of `Settings`
+- `WorkspaceDb`s may hold a [Settings.Dictionary]($backend) resource that defines a group of `Settings`

 This means that there must be some way to initialize the process.
-That can either be in the form of [Settings stored inside an iModel](#imodel-settings) and automatically loaded when it opens, or some external file (e.g. outside of a WorkspaceDb) or service that supplies the initial Settings values.
+That is accomplished by [Settings stored inside an iModel](#imodel-based-settings) that are automatically loaded whenever it opens.

 ## Settings

 Settings are named parameters defined by applications but supplied at runtime so that their values may vary according to circumstances across and even within sessions.
-At runtime Settings are just JavaScript primitives and may be accessed via [Settings.getSetting]($backend) by supplying a `SettingName`.
+At runtime Settings are just JavaScript primitives and may be accessed via [Settings.getSetting]($backend), [Settings.resolveSetting]($backend), and the other type-specific functions, by supplying a `SettingName`.
 Setting lookup is generally very efficient, so settings should *not* be cached in application code and should instead be retrieved as needed.
 That way they do not get out of sync as they change.

+### SettingSchema

+A single `Setting` is defined according to the rules of [JSON Schema](https://json-schema.org/) via a [SettingSchema]($backend).
+The primary objective of creating a [SettingSchema]($backend) is to advertise the existence, meaning, and "form" of a Setting.
+Users supply values for setting using a settings editor, and are presented with the information from `SettingsSchema`s to guide their choices.
+Also, `SettingSchema`s may also supply a default value so users can understand what happens if they don't provide a value for a Setting.

 ### SettingNames